usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card provides a mandatory data element called the CHUID.
 As described in Section 4.2.1, the CHUID contains numerous data elements.

-The CHUID shall be used for PIV cardholder authentication using the following steps:
+The CHUID SHALL be used for PIV cardholder authentication using the following steps:

 - The CHUID is read electronically from the PIV Card.
 - The digital signature on the CHUID is checked to ensure the CHUID was signed by a trusted source